mongodb/specifications/source/sessions/driver-sessions.rst

 document fork support.
 After clearing the session pool in this way, drivers MUST ensure that sessions already checked out are not returned to the new pool.

+If a driver has a server session pool and a network error is encountered when executing any command with a ``ClientSession``, the driver MUST mark the associated ``ServerSession`` as dirty.
+Dirty server sessions are discarded when returned to the server session pool.
+It is valid for a dirty session to be used for subsequent commands (e.g. an implicit retry attempt, a later command in a bulk write, or a later operation on an explict session), however, it MUST remain dirty for the remainder of its lifetime regardless if later commands succeed.

 Algorithm to acquire a ServerSession instance from the server session pool
 --------------------------------------------------------------------------